-If your ringneck is sexually mature, you can take a look at him and figure out if he's really a she.
-Male ringnecks are usually sexually mature by age 3, about a year later than the female ringneck.
+If your Indian ringneck is sexually mature, you can take a look at him and figure out if he's really a she.
+Male ringnecks are usually sexually mature by age three.
 The male of the species develops a ring around his neck, often starting to become apparent by about 17 months old.
-The thin black ring runs back from his throat, becoming thinner on the sides of the neck, where it runs into a light colored collar on the nape of his neck.
-The female may have a very pale ring, but it isn't a defined black line.
+The thin black ring runs back from his throat, becoming thinner on the sides of the neck, where it runs into a light-colored collar on the nape of his neck.

 The female ringneck tends to have a stockier build and thicker feet than the male, though his tail is slightly longer.
 If your parrot's head looks more square in shape and the colors around his cheeks are bright, he's more likely to be a male.
 Her beak isn't as pronounced as his, and her face is more rounded.

-The DNA Test
+The DNA test

-You may not care for the wait and see approach, but that's OK if you're willing to pay for a DNA test.
+You may not care for the wait-and-see approach, but that's okay if you're willing to pay for a DNA test.
 The test is fairly simple and depending on the testing company, you can provide a sample feather or clip your bird's toenail for a tiny blood sample.